|

 Stroll along Main St. and visit the many quaint boutiques, antique shops and art galleries.

-If you want to get out onto the water, consider Latitude Charters for a 3 to 4 hour sailboat ride; you can participate in sailing the vessel as much or as little as you want.
-Take a daytime cruise, or take a later sunset cruise to watch the fabulous colours of the sun setting on the Lake Erie horizon.
+If you want to get out onto the water, take a daytime cruise, or take a later sunset cruise to watch the fabulous colours of the sun setting on the Lake Erie horizon.

 Map & Directions